Kangaroo Trail - Walyunga National Park

 Soon after crossing the road the trail turns to follow a fire trail which is a little rough in places.
 The fire trail runs parallel to the entrance road before turning to the right and heading up hill.
-This area had fire go through and the bush is recovering – an up side is that, without the thick bush, you can see the layout of the land for some distance.

 After turning the trail soon splits from The Pilgrim Trail (be careful here as the Pilgrim Trail goes all the way to New Norcia – you don’t want to end up on that one!) and crosses a watercourse then starts to climb quite steeply.
-Most of this area has some fire damage but there is lots of green emerging –especially grasses, moss and eucalypt regrowth.
-The bushes are not recovering (yet).
-For me there was a sense of hope as we followed the trail through the burnt areas.

 The trail levels off for a bit and then gradually descends, eventually meeting up with the Kingfisher/Echidna Trail which descends quite steeply back down to the river.
 We heard several trains and could see them passing along the railway line on the other side of the valley but other than that all you hear is the sounds of the bush, birds and the breeze.

 At the river the trail emerges onto the Syds Rapids Trail and you can choose to turn left and follow that trail to Syds Rapids or turn right towards the carparks.
-The Syds Rapid Trail is a very pretty 1.7km trail which follows the Avon River.
+The Syds Rapid Trail is a very pretty 1.8km trail which follows the Avon River.
 It forms part of the Kingfisher and Echidna Trails but can also be walked on it's own as a there and back trail (3.5km) which will take about an hour.

 As we have walked Syds Rapids before we turned right, crossing a small watercourse, The path splits here and you can choose to go to Boongarup Pool car park or follow the 0.9km Walyunga Heritage Trail (not named or trail marked) as it follows the river back to Walyunga Pool as part of the Kangaroo Trail.
 (Side note: Google maps shows the Kangaroo Trail looping back before reaching the river, running parallel to Walyunga Road and calls the riverside trail River Trail - in any case it is lovely to return along the river trail whatever it is called!)